Awni00/abstract_transformer/icml/yBiU.md

 We view the aforementioned line of work on relational learning [Ref.
 19, 20, 21, 22, 23] to be the most closely related literature to our work.
 However, we agree that there are some conceptual similarities between our *DAT* architecture and message-passing networks, which is a characteristic shared by Transformer models in general.
 In particular, like standard Transformers, the *DAT* architecture can be described in the language of the message-passing framework.
 In message-passing terminology, the messages exchanged in standard Transformer attention encode first-order sensory features of the sender, while in *relational attention*, the messages encode relational features between the sender and the receiver.

 We will additionally incorporate a discussion on the conceptual connections between the *DAT* architecture and message-passing networks into the paper.

+---

+Thank you again for your review.
+We hope we were able to address your main concerns.